PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 > 2. Insure you have a :whale: Docker daemon running.
 On Windows check if :whale: Docker desktop app is running, on Unix systems,run: `sudo systemctl status docker`.
 > 3. Insure you have :lock: OpenSSL installed.
 Run: `openssl --version` or `openssl -v`.
 > 4. Insure you have a :coffee: Java JDK installed (we use keytools to generate some trust stores for the application).
 >    > Insure you have :lock: keytool installed.
 Run: `keytool`.
 If not, download on your system an openjdk17-jre-healess for example.
 > 5. Finally, insure you have expect installed.
 Run: `expect --version`.
 >    > If not, download it using your system's package manager.
 If using a WSL, sometimes `sudo apt-get install expect` can not find the package, you'll have to `sudo apt update && sudo apt upgrade`.
 > 6. Insure you have the script `./security/generate_certificate_password.sh`.

+> [!WARNING]
+> Having trouble deploying ?
+Maybe you're entering the good credentials, but still can't access the application ?
+> In order to make sure services can communicate, after you just deployed the app, when it's your first time accessing the [frontend](https://localhost:3000/), please accept the prompt to proceed with adding an exception for the site, as its certificates have yet to be validated by a known authority (it costs a certain sum of money).
+Be careful to do the same with the gateway using this [link](https://localhost:8041/api/authentication/v1/hello), so that the gateway can safely communicate information to the frontend.
+> The command to make a file executable (in order to execute a .sh script for example), is `chmod +x file_name.sh`.

+> If you're having a problem with \r files and you're on Windows, I invite you to execute this command: `sed -i 's/\r$//' .\*.sh && sed -i 's/\r$//' .\system\mvnw`.

+> See [Security Guide](./security/README.md) if you encounter any issues regarding `.jks`, `.p12`, `.crt` or `.pem` files.
+Often you'll only need to add options `--clean-sec "CA" --sec` to your deployment.

 ## :whale: - :musical_score: **Compose mode** :